Questions and Answers: 2009 Update to the Tuberculosis Screening Required for Adjustment of Status

 Q: Where can I find more information about TB and how it affects the completion of Form I-693?

-A. If you have questions about TB, please consult CDC's website at www.cdc.gov.
+A. If you have questions about TB, please consult CDC's Web site.
+See the "Centers for Disease Control and Prevention (CDC)" link to the right.